Business Support Analyst - IT-Online

 - Responsible for escalation of any concerns in relevant SME bucket

-- The SME bucket comprises of, but is not restricted to the following applications: Chorus BPM, Chorus Capture,
+- The SME bucket comprises of, but is not restricted to the following applications: GWP, FinSwitch, StockBroker, Morning Star DB

-- Chorus Comms, Chorus ImageStore, Chorus Integration, Chorus Connect, Domain Services, Kofax (KTA), Content Services

-- The SME bucket comprises of, but is not restricted to the following business processes: New Business; Trading Terms; Claims; Re-insurance; Asset Maintenance; Client Maintenance
+- The SME bucket comprises of, but is not restricted to the following business processes: Money in; Money Around; Trading Terms; Taxation; Correspondence

 Your expertise: